 Once all 10 participant spaces are filled, I'll also open up the class for auditors.
 Auditors will get to participate in class exercises, view recordings, and download warm-ups.
-They will not get to present their talk to the group, and the auditor fee does not include the two private coaching sessions.
+The auditor fee does not include the two private coaching sessions.

 Anything else included with the live class?

-In addition to hosting the recordings of live classes, your enrollment gets you access to a library of guided warm-ups for voice, body, articulation, and presence.
+Your enrollment also gets you access to a library of guided warm-ups for voice, body, articulation, and presence.
 These warm-ups are also downloadable so that you can keep them and access them after the completion of the class.